Operation Yellowbird: Success and details of the operation

+During the celebration of the 200th anniversary of the French Revolution, on Bastille Day (14 July 1989), several Chinese students exfiltrated by Operation Yellowbird watched the parade on the Avenue des Champs-Élysées (Paris), from the official seats of the People's Republic of China, since Chinese officials did not show up.
+Chinese students in France were at the start of the procession, surrounding a giant drum, their foreheads girded with white mourning cloth, bicycles in hand.

-Problems and end of the Operation
+Problems and end of the operation

 Yellow Bird encountered several complications throughout its duration.
 Different circumstances forced Chan Tat-Ching to withdraw from the operation, just after he had facilitated the retrieval of a total of 133 individuals.
 In an early instance, two of his men and an escaping student perished in a boat crash.
 On 13 October 1989, another two of his men were arrested after an attempt to rescue intellectuals Chen Ziming and Wang Juntao was revealed to be a sting operation.
 They had received false information about the two wanted intellectuals and were apprehended by Chinese police officers when they came to identify the men.
 Chan travelled to Beijing in 1990 and secured the release of his two operatives in exchange for terminating his involvement with any additional fugitives.
 Chan himself managed to 'negotiate' himself out of trouble with the PRC in 1991, having convinced certain official interlocutors that his intentions were patriotic.
 However, Chan was seriously injured after being attacked by unknown assailants in Hong Kong in 1996.

-Three Hong Kong based activists associated with the Operation were arrested by Chinese authorities on the mainland, but later released after intervention by Hong Kong's government.
+Three Hong Kong–based activists associated with the Operation were arrested by Chinese authorities on the mainland, but later released after intervention by Hong Kong's government.
 In 2002, Hong Kong democrat Leung Wah, who was also involved in the operation, died in mysterious circumstances in neighbouring Shenzhen.
 Although it was never proven one way or another, Leung's associates believe that he died at the hands of PRC security agents.

 The operation proceeded until 1997, when Hong Kong's sovereignty was transferred to China.
 Some escapees had remained in the city for years, awaiting their withdrawal, which came when diplomatic efforts were frantically made in the months before the colony's return.